 We need to convert Jeffrey's weekly average income to a monthly figure.
 To do this, we multiply it by 4.3.

 This gives Jeffrey a monthly earned income of \$645 before deductions.

-\$65 Earned Income Disregard: \$580, halved
+BUT WAIT!
+We need to apply earned income disregards! \$65 Earned Income Disregard: \$580, halved